oauth-wg/oauth-selective-disclosure-jwt/main.md

 thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.

+The SD-JWTs MUST be explicitly typed, by setting the `typ` header parameter to `sd+jwt`.
+This is done to prevent cross-JWT confusion (see "RFC8725", section 3.11).

 ### `sd_digests` Claim (Digests of Selectively Disclosable Claims)

 An SD-JWT MUST include hashes of the salted claim values that are included by the issuer